 - The license code 110 (Super Motion) is valid.

-- The base configuration is MulticamLSM.
+- · The base configuration is Multicam LSM.

 - The parameter Interface is set to No.

-- The resolution must be HD 720p or 1080i.

-The 3G SLSM configurations are managed via the On 3G-SDI parameter in the SLSM settings, and not via the Interface setting.
+The 3G SLSM configurations are managed via the On 3G-SDI parameter in the SLSM settings, not via the Interface setting.
 As the EVS server is operated in HD, this allows the connection of both a standard HD camera and a 3G SLSM camera at the same time.